nexiality/documentation/release/nexial-core-v1.3.changelog.md

   ALWAYS open clean session.

 #### [web commands](../commands/web)
-- shipped with <a href="https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG" class="external-link" target="nexial_external">Selenium v3.13.0</a>.
+- shipped with <a href="https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG" class="external-link" target="_nexial_link">Selenium v3.13.0</a>.
   Significant changes include:
   - Exposing a `RemoteWebDriverBuilder` which can be used to construct instances of selenium when talking to servers that speak the w3c protocol.